enzo405/Decision-Manager/README.md

 - **Performance** — overall productivity
 - **Turnover** — risk of team members leaving

+Each card may also carry **deferred events** — consequences that trigger in the turns following the decision, simulating the delayed and unpredictable nature of managerial choices.

-Random events can occur each turn, simulating the unpredictability of the professional world.
-Difficulty scales with the player's level — thresholds tighten and negative events become more frequent and impactful.
+Random events can occur each turn.
+Difficulty scales with the player's level — thresholds tighten and negative effects become more impactful.

 ---